"Together with intelligence, self-control turns out to be the best predictor of a successful and satisfying life." - Steven Pinker

 Here's how it works.

-We can define "self-discipline" as controlling our impulses so that we're able to meet our own goals.
-Specifically, when we exercise self-discipline, we're
+We can define self control, or "self-discipline" as controlling our impulses so that we're able to meet our own goals.
+Specifically, when we exercise self-discipline,

 So every time your child chooses to shift gears from what she wants to do, to follow your lead, she practices regulating her impulses.
 She's